SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-arctic.md

 It **resists** cold.
 It **can** hear very well, allowing it to easily spot their preys in the dark, even invisible ones.
 It also looks like a big snowflake while moving, making attacks against it disadvantageous during snowstorms.

-In a swarm, creatures are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
-However, they take double damage from area of effect attacks.
+In a swarm, creatures are **immune** to being grappled or attacked by single target spells, and **resist** mind and weapon damage. **However**, they take double damage from area of effect attacks.

 **Attacks (1/round)**

-<ins>Bites.</ins> To dodge a swarm's attack, the roll has to beat its HP.
+<ins>Bites.</ins> To dodge a swarm’s attack, the roll has to beat 10 + the swarm's HP.
 On a hit, the target must save vs poison or slowly freeze and be [dazed](/2020/11/10/extra-rules/#conditions).
 The target can save again at the end of its next turn to cure the effect.
 On a second failure, the target is frozen for 24h.
 This effect only happens in subzero temperatures.
 <br>

 ---